and-bar/and-bar/README.md

-Hi to any one who searched my profile @and-bar out.
-My name is Andriy.
-Currently working on implementing theory of Reinforcement Learning to a practical implementation and usefulness.
-Any message is welcome.
-My language of scripting is Python.
+Greetings to all who have visited my profile @and-bar.
+I am Andriy, deeply engaged in the fascinating world of Reinforcement Learning.
+My current focus lies in bridging the gap between theoretical concepts and their practical applications.
+I am always open to discussions and connections.
+Python is my primary scripting language, and I am continually honing my skills in this versatile tool.
+Feel free to reach out with any inquiries or collaborations.

 <!---
 and-bar/and-bar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.